Lineal: A linear-algebraic Lambda-calculus: Towards a higher-order language

-\VML{ } \emph{Base (in)dependence.} It is clear that there is a notion of privileged basis arising in the calculus, but without us having to a priori choose a canonical basis (e.g. we do not introduce some arbitrary orthonormal basis $\{\ket{i}\}$ all of a sudden -- i.e. we have nowhere specified a basis at the first-order level).
-A posteriori, we could have replaced the above full blown discussion by the more direct argument: } \VS{This is discussed in full-length in \cite{arrighidowek3}.
-To summarize:} - we need to restrict $(\lambda{\bf x}\,{\bf t})\,{\bf u}\lra{\bf t}[{\bf u}/{\bf x}]$ to ``base vectors'';\\ - we want higher-order in the traditional sense $(\lambda{\bf x}\,{\bf t})\,(\lambda{\bf y}\,{\bf u})\lra{\bf t}[\lambda{\bf y}\,{\bf u}/{\bf x}]$;\\ - therefore abstractions must be the base vectors;\\ - since variables will only ever be substituted by base vectors, they also are base vectors.\\ The eventual algebraic consequences of this notion of a privileged basis arising only because of the higher-order level are left as a topic for further investigations.
-An important intuition is that $(\lambda x~{\bf v})$ is not the vector itself, but its classical description, i.e. the machine constructing it -- hence it is acceptable to be able to copy $(\lambda x~{\bf v})$ so long as we cannot clone ${\bf v}$.
+\VL{ \begin{itemize} \item we need to restrict $(\lambda{\bf x}\,{\bf t})\,{\bf u}\lra{\bf t}[{\bf u}/{\bf x}]$ to ``base vectors''; \item we want higher-order in the traditional sense $(\lambda{\bf x}\,{\bf t})\,(\lambda{\bf y}\,{\bf u})\lra{\bf t}[\lambda{\bf y}\,{\bf u}/{\bf x}]$; \item therefore abstractions must be the base vectors; \item since variables will only ever be substituted by base vectors, they also are base vectors. \end{itemize} It is clear that there is a notion of privileged basis arising in the calculus, but without us having to a priori choose a canonical basis (e.g. we do not introduce some arbitrary orthonormal basis $\{\ket{i}\}$ all of a sudden -- i.e., we have nowhere specified a basis at the first-order level).} The eventual algebraic consequences of this notion of a privileged basis arising only because of the higher-order level are left as a topic for further investigations.
+An important intuition is that $(\lambda {\bf x}\,{\bf v})$ is not the vector itself, but its classical description, i.e., the machine constructing it -- hence it is acceptable to be able to copy $(\lambda {\bf x}\,{\bf v})$ whereas we cannot clone ${\bf v}$.
 The calculus does exactly this distinction.